bazelbuild/bazel-skylib/README.md

 [![Build status](https://badge.buildkite.com/921dc61e2d3a350ec40efb291914360c0bfa9b6196fa357420.svg?branch=master)](https://buildkite.com/bazel/bazel-skylib)

-Skylib is a standard library that provides functions useful for manipulating collections, file paths, and other features that are useful when writing custom build rules in Bazel.
+Skylib is a library of Starlark functions for manipulating collections, file paths, and various other data types in the domain of Bazel build rules.

-> This library is currently under early development.
-Be aware that the APIs
-> in these modules may change during this time.
+This library is currently under early development.
+Be aware that the APIs in these modules may change during this time.

 Each of the `.bzl` files in the `lib` directory defines a "module"&mdash;a `struct` that contains a set of related functions and/or other symbols that can